Generating Data¶

 examples/noise

 directory.
-An example configuration for producing two hours of ET noise data is
+An example configuration for producing one day of ET noise data is

 provided in